 4 People should express their gratitude to God by using his resources correctly and in a balanced manner with no misuse.

-The task was to lead those settled near the well of Zamzam water on the divine path and nurture her son for the role of leadership.
+The task was to lead those settled near the well of Zamzam water on the divine path and nurture her son for leadership.

 God inspired Prophet Ibrahim to leave her in the barren land.
-She proved through her dedication, perseverance, struggle, commitment, and faith in God that women can lead the task of community building, and given the opportunity, she can create a whole civilization and community by herself.
+She proved through her dedication, perseverance, struggle, commitment, and faith in God that women can lead community building.
+Given the opportunity, she can create a whole civilization and community by herself.
 Prophet Ibrahim was aware that such a leadership role cannot be demonstrated in male-dominated societies for centuries and had little worth for women.
-In Hajira, God found the strength, integrity, and tenacity of a woman to play that role.
+However, in Hajira, God found the strength, integrity, and tenacity of a woman to play that role.

-The idea was to demolish the idea of gender-based discrimination and the notion that a woman cannot play a major role in community life.
+The idea was to demolish gender-based discrimination and the notion that a woman cannot play a significant role in community life.
 So precious were her experiences in the barren land that God preserved them in the rituals associated with Hajj.
 The staying in Mina and spending night n Muzdalifa, the running between Safa and Marwa, that God describes as divine mountains, drinking water of Zamzam, and making rounds of Kaaba and the sacrifice are all associated with her and her son.

 Hajira is not an ordinary woman in the history of monotheism.
 Her leadership created the corridor of unity in Makkah among believers coming from different parts of the world.
-God preserved Hajj's institution not only to remind people of his oneness and the integration of humanity but also to teach that women can also be the leaders in every sense of the term.
+God preserved Hajj's institution to remind people of his oneness and the integration of humanity and teach that women can also be the leaders in every sense of the term.